AVSystem/developer-zone/docs/quickstart.md

     ```

 === "Mac"
-    Open up your terminal dependencies and install the required dependencies using [Homebrew](https://brew.sh/).
+    Open up your terminal and install the required dependencies using [Homebrew](https://brew.sh/).

     ```
     brew install cmake mbedtls